 Why didn’t we go for a catamaran ? probably the cost would mean we’d have to go less than 40 foot, and then the safety and motion at sea in these smaller cats would become an issue.
 Maybe if money was no object a larger newer cat would be worth considering.

 If money was really no object I would like a big Garcia or Ovni to be able to go anywhere, but everyone else would take a Moody 54DS with its amazing catamaran-like living space.

 So what did we get ?
-Despite there being cleaner, prettier ex-charter bennys and jennys around, i finally had to choose between an Amel Mango, 53 foot and 43 years old, and a Jeanneau DS with an aft owners cabin, 43 foot and 13 yrs old.
-I reluctantly decided that i could better manage a modern plastic and kevlar fin keel sloop than a voluminous ketch with ageing fittings, even though it would be far less boat for the buck.
+Despite there being cleaner, prettier ex-charter bennys and jennys around, the budget was tight.
+I finally had to choose between an Amel Mango, 53 foot and 43 years old, and a Jeanneau DS with an aft owners cabin, 43 foot and 13 yrs old.
+I reluctantly decided that i could better manage a modern plastic and kevlar fin-keel sloop than a voluminous ketch with ageing fittings, even though it would be far less boat for the buck.

 It needs some work.
 Cosmetically the vinyl liner needs replacing, curtains rehanging, some varnish, holding tanks scrubbed, and a dodger is missing.
 Structurally the cutless bearings and rudder bushes are loose, the exhaust elbow possibly rusty, and engine mounts need firming up.
 Apart from that – theres the same old stuff that every boat needs doing.